 Despite her challenges, Helen is a strong advocate for other patients and passionate about raising the profile of pancreatic cancer in the hope to accelerate research for the disease.

 Supporting upper gastrointestinal cancer research

 We support medical cancer research that aims to accelerate advancement in early detection, new treatments, enhanced patient care and clinical trials that help improve outcomes for Australians impacted by upper gastrointestinal cancers.

 We fund world-class research at some of Australia’s most respected and innovative institutions.
-Our research program is overseen by our Medical Advisory Board and underpinned by six key focus areas that will help us achieved improved survival rates: discovery of new treatments, early detection, personalised medicine strategies, optimal patient care, support and development of future leaders and support of clinical trials.
+Our research program is overseen by our Medical Advisory Committee and underpinned by six key focus areas that will help us achieved improved survival rates: discovery of new treatments, early detection, personalised medicine strategies, optimal patient care, support and development of future leaders and support of clinical trials.

 > Learn about the research we fund